nodemailer/mailcomposer/README.md

 The image linked is fetched and added automatically as an attachment and the url in the HTML is replaced automatically with a proper `cid:` string.

+### Add alternatives to HTML and text

+In addition to text and HTML, any kind of data can be inserted as an alternative content of the main body - for example a word processing document with the same text as in the HTML field.
+It is the job of the e-mail client to select and show the best fitting alternative to the reader.

+Alternatives to text and HTML can be added with `mailcomposer.addAlternative(alternative)` where `alternative` is an object with alternative (meta)data with the following possible
+properties:

+  * **contents** - String or a Buffer contents for the attachment
+  * **contentType** - content type for the attachment, if not set will be derived from the `fileName` property
+  * **contentEncoding** - how the data is encoded, defaults to "base64"

+If `contents` is empty, the alternative will be discarded.
+Other fields are optional.

+Alternatives can be added as many as you want.

 ### DKIM Signing

 **mailcomposer** supports DKIM signing with very simple setup.
 Use this with caution